 Energy conservation projects in nonfederal public buildings owned by political subdivisions may qualify for consideration.
-Awards range from $10,000 - $100,0000 and a 50% cash match is required.
+Awards are available up to $100,0000 and a 50% cash match is required.
 Projects that meet the qualifications will be awarded on a first come, first served basis and subject to funding availability.

 Examples of eligible projects include:

 - Installation of efficient lighting.

 - Heating, venting, and air conditioning (HVAC) upgrades.

 - Other energy conservation projects that meet the required payback period.

 - Review the Qualifications & Guidelines below to determine if project is a fit for the Energy Conservation Grant Program.